(also Claude Lorrain glass /lɒˈreɪn/)

-A convex dark or colored glass that reflects a small image in subdued colors, used by landscape painters to show the tonal values of a scene.
+A convex dark or coloured glass that reflects a small image in subdued colours, used by landscape painters to show the tonal values of a scene.

 - The more portable cameras were undoubtedly used, along with Claude glasses, by the amateur.

 - Tourists, inspired by the Picturesque movement, started coming in the 18th century, peering at sublime mountain scenery through their Claude glasses.

 - The must-have for 18th-century tourists and amateur artists was a tiny tinted convex mirror called a Claude glass (named after 17th-century landscape painter Claude Lorrain).

 What do you find interesting about this word or phrase?

 Comments that don't adhere to our Community Guidelines may be moderated or removed.